ikbal-hussain/AI-Resume-Builder/README.md

 - Skills:Create a list of technical and soft skills.
 - PDF Export: Export the resume as a PDF.
 - Responsive Design: It is ensured that the resume looks good on all devices.
+- AI Summary Generation: Generate customised summary with the help of AI.